-Should your academic record be good, you will be invited to apply for entry to Haileybury Almaty Sixth Form to study A-Levels.
+Should your academic record be good, you will be invited to apply for entry to Haileybury Almaty Sixth Form to study A Levels.
 Applicants may be exempt from entrance testing upon the submission of a GCSE/IGCSE certificate showing 6 or more A-C grades including Mathematics and English and B grades in the subjects selected for A Level.

-A level Mathematics requires a grade 7 (A-) and Further Mathematics requires a Grade 8 (A), External applicants will be asked to sit the school's entrance examinations.
+External applicants will be asked to sit the school's entrance examinations.
 If you are applying from outside the school you should contact the Head of Admissions at: yatakoziyeva@haileyburyalmaty.kz